 Here is the correct order of guitars in the first video!

 Did you manage to guess the guitars in the correct order?
 Let me know!
 I hope this has been an entertaining piece of content as well as an insightful one!
-See you in the next piece of content here, and please do not hesitate to contact me for any kind of questions or feedback!
+Thanks for visiting my blog and supporting me so far!
+I will hopefully see you in the next review here!